pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Limiations:**

-The major limitations of Scythe are that it cannot handle indel mutations, is naive with respect to paired endedness and is a relatively slow program (speed has been improved by Kevin).
+The major limitations of Scythe are that it cannot handle indel mutations, nor guarantee paired endedness, and is a relatively slow program (speed has been improved by Kevin).

 **Requirements:**